-The key objectives of this project are the theoretical and experimental investigation of potential and limitations of UT and ECT for monitoring of AM manufacturing process; Development of EMAT and ECT systems specifically designed for online and continuous UT and ECT of AM structures; integration of the two systems together in AM machines; and Machine Learning and Big Data analysis of monitoring data for the optimisation of AM procedures and potentially the development of preliminary standards in AM.
+The key objectives of this project are the theoretical and experimental investigation of potential and limitations of EMAT and ECT for monitoring of AM manufacturing process; the development of EMAT and ECT systems specifically designed for online and continuous AM structures; integration of the two systems together in AM machines; and Machine Learning and Big Data analysis of monitoring data for the optimisation of AM parameters and potentially the development of preliminary standards in AM.